|When you Need Your Audience to Listen

 - Corporate presentations

 - Sales presentations

 - Kick-off presentations

 - Family presentations, such as wedding, birthday, anniversary, or baptism

 PresentationSounds provides an online library of seamless music loops and sound effects for use in your Microsoft� Office PowerPoint� presentations, Macromedia Flash multimedia movies, and DVD productions.

 And because every music loop and sound effect is created and mastered at full uncompressed 16 Bit 44100Khz CD stereo quailty, PresentationSounds online music libraries and compilations also provide professional musicians, music producers, DJ's, mixers, artists, and budding amateurs with high end professional samples for music productions and compositions.

-How to play music across a predetermined number of slides in PowerPoint 97 and 2000?
+How to play different music or sound tracks across different slides in the same PowerPoint 97 or 2000 presentation?

-To play a background music loop or music file across a number of slides in PowerPoint 97 and 2000:
+To play different music tracks and sounds across different slides in PowerPoint 97 and 2000:

 - Choose "Movies and Sounds" from the Insert main menu option.